j-will7378/Facebook_Camper_Survey/README.md

 ### When looking through the word counts, this did not reveal anything.

 ## The next technique I wanted to try is text clustering.
-I was hoping that this would give me better insight into the patterns in the answers to the open-ended questions.
+I hoped this would give me better insight into the patterns in the answers to the open-ended questions.

 ![carbon (5)](https://github.com/j-will7378/Facebook_Camper_Survey/assets/133849655/f552fee7-2f8c-4d4e-8d74-8eba173060e3)